open-compass/opencompass/docs/en/MMBench.md

 B: The second choice
 C: The third choice
 D: The fourth choice
-prediction: The prediction of your model to currrent question
+prediction: The prediction of your model to current question
 category: the leaf category
 l2_category: the l2-level category
 index: the l2-level category
 ```

 If there are any questions with fewer than four options, simply leave those fields blank.